N3r0m5ns3r/FibbonnaciArt/README.md

 # FibbonnaciArt
-Deriving art pieces using stable diffusion with the Fibonacci sequence as constraint.
+Deriving art pieces using stable diffusion with the Fibonacci sequence as a constraint.